 1000 – 1200 Josef Sima: Do Markets Fail?

 Return flights to USA

 - “A great opportunity to seriously discuss ideas while widening one’s academic and cultural horizons.”

 - “I feel as if the program challenged my ideas and views as well as motivating me to want to gain more knowledge on these subjects.
 It definitely made me think critically often which is what I came for. ”

 - “Thanks for a great program!
 I really liked the discussion format--small groups and Q+A. It’s extremely useful how the program promotes free and civil discussion of significant issues. ”

 - “I love that this program exists.
 It is important for young adults and teens from everywhere to understand the world of politics, economics, money, logic, and the laws that govern them.
 THANK YOU!”

-Seminar cost: $1000 (includes airfare from/to Columbus, OH, hotel, food allowance)
+Seminar cost: $1000 (includes airfare from/to Columbus, OH, or Tallahassee, FL; hotel; food allowance)